lixin4sky/lixin4sky.github.io/_pages/about.md

 # 📖 Educations
-- *2024.09 - Present*, Doctoral student at School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), supervised by Prof. Cheng Yang(BUPT), Prof. Chuan Shi(BUPT) and Zhiyuan Liu(THU).
+- *2024.09 - Present*, Doctoral student at School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), supervised by Prof. Cheng Yang(BUPT), advised by Prof. Chuan Shi(BUPT) and Zhiyuan Liu(THU).
 - *2020.09 - 2024.06*, Undergraduate, China University of Petroleum (Beijing) at Karamay.

 # 💻 Internships